-Our overall favorites were the Bircen YSJ8587 Driving Anti-Glare Glasses.
+Our overall pick for the best night vision glasses for driving are the Bircen YSJ8587 Driving Anti-Glare Glasses.
 These glasses are reasonably-priced, stylish, and durable, with good blue light neutralization and polarization.

 The YSJ8587 glasses are fully polarized, with a rating of UV400.
 They have yellow anti-shatter resin lenses and slim frames, sold in a range of colors.
 The nose pads and arms are adjustable, so they’ll fit most faces.
 You’ll also receive a cleaning cloth, a case, and a fabric glasses bag.

 We did find these glasses somewhat heavier, and they don’t work as well as wraparound glasses.
 They may not work well against starbursts or strong glares.
 Bircen offers a 30-day money-back guarantee.

 If you’re looking for the best value, we recommend the Optix55 OX55-NVSG72 Night Driving Glasses as the best night vision glasses for driving for the money.